kubernetes/minikube/site/content/en/docs/commands/image.md

 ### Options

 ```
       --daemon      Cache image from docker daemon
-      --over-write   Over write the existing image if the name:tag of the images are the same (default true)
+      --overwrite   Overwrite the existing image if the name:tag of the images are the same (default true)
       --pull        Pull the remote image (no caching)
       --remote      Cache image from remote registry
 ```

 ### Options inherited from parent commands